History of Jason Crow in Timeline

 Jason Crow

-Jason Crow is an American politician, lawyer, and former U.S. Army officer currently serving as the U.S. Representative for Colorado's 6th congressional district since 2019.
-Notably, he is the first Democrat to represent this district, which encompasses the inner eastern and southern suburbs of Denver, including cities like Aurora, Littleton, and Centennial, as well as a portion of Denver itself.
-His background as a veteran and lawyer inform his approach to political representation.
+Jason Crow is an American politician, lawyer, and former U.S. Army officer.
+He has served as the United States representative for Colorado's 6th congressional district since 2019.
+Notably, Crow is the first Democrat to represent this district, which encompasses most of the inner eastern and southern suburbs of Denver, including Aurora, Littleton, Centennial, and a part of Denver itself.

 1979: Birth in Madison, Wisconsin